SAP/spartacus-docs/_pages/dev/outlets.md

 this.outletService.add('cx-storefront', factory, OutletPosition.BEFORE);
 ```

+**Note**: Component driven outlets have been added in release 1.3, prior to 1.3 only template content could be added to outlets.

 ## Stacked Outlets

 You can use an outlet reference multiple times.
 When the same outlet references is used multiple times, the different outlets are stacked.
 This means that all UI for a given outlet reference is appended to the given outlet Outlet reference.

 An exception to stacked outlets is when the (default) `OutletPosition.REPLACE` is used.
 The outlet will only be replaced once.

+**Note**: Stackable outlets have been added in release 1.4.

 ## Outlet Context